JoshDoody/joshdoody.github.io/_posts/2016-06-01-how-do-i-negotiate-a-higher-salary-even-if-the-job-offer-is-in-the-salary-range-i-suggested.md

 ---
 layout: post
-title: '"How do I negotiate a higher salary even if the job offer is in the salary range I suggested?"'
+title: “How do I negotiate a higher salary even if the job offer is in the salary range I suggested?”
 tagline: How to negotiate salary even after the company meets your stated salary range
 excerpt: One of the most common starting salary neogotiation mistakes is disclosing your current or desired salary during the interview process.
 Here's how to negotiate salary even after suggesting a salary range.
 ---